Unto These Hills: History

 In 2006, the EBCI Tribal Government hired playwright Hanay Geiogamah (Kiowa) to revise the script, the first complete rewrite since the play was instituted.
 Geiogamah is a writer/director/producer of Native American dramas, as well as the founder of the American Indian Dance Theatre and Professor in the Department of Theater at the University of California, Los Angeles.
 Geiogamah was chosen to address a number of issues with the previous script, including historical inaccuracies.
 He was also encouraged to increase Cherokee tribal participation in the cast.
 Geiogamah accepted this challenge, wrote a new script, and produced a show.
 But many tribal members were reportedly not fond of the new play version, saying that it removed the Cherokee style of story telling and their history in this area.
 Geiogamah had added more interpretive dance to help convey the story.
 In addition, many tribal members missed having the story of Tsali included in the play.
 He is believed to have sacrificed his life in battle to gain approval for the remainder of his Cherokee people to stay in their homeland of North Carolina, at a time of conflict with European Americans.

 In 2007, the tribe hired Pat Allee and Ben Hurst to write a new script.
 In 2008, additional changes were made by Linda West.
 Fewer than 50,000 people saw the performance in summer 2009, about half the number from years ago.
 John Tissue, director of the Cherokee Historical Association, suggests economic problems as the reason for the reduced crowds.
 The 2010 production is credited to Linda Squirrel.
 Eddie Swimmer, a Cherokee, serves as director of the drama.
 As of 2010, more than six million people have seen the production.

-In 2015, it was announced that the original Kermit Hunter screenplay from 1950 would be brought out of retirement.
+In 2015, it was announced that the original Kermit Hunter script from 1950 would be brought out of retirement.
 Several changes were made to make the original script more historically accurate.
 Many attendees have been well pleased to see the original version of the show.

 In 2020, the production announced that the 2020 season was cancelled due to the COVID-19 pandemic.
 It was the first time the drama did not have a production season.
 The drama returned to their normal operating schedule in May 2021.